LabyMod/server-media/README.md

 For every server a folder has to be created.
 The directory name should be lowercase and not contain any special characters.

+To be accepted a server should be already released and on more than ~100 concurrent players on a daily basis.

 A folder can contain seven files (*required):

 - `icon.png`*: An icon, mostly the favicon or the Minecraft server icon.
 (256 x 256)